- Practice fire protection engineering regionally and/or globally

 - Maintain continual professional competency and practice ethically

 |The Fire Protection Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Department of Fire Protection Engineering is using the following ABET learning outcomes.
+The Department of Fire Protection Engineering is using the following ABET learning outcomes:

-(e) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-(g) An ability to communicate effectively with a range of audiences
+- An ability to communicate effectively with a range of audiences